TIMELESS TREASURES

 Credit: Elena Mishlanova

-When discussing dolls, it's impossible to overlook the quintessential figure, the icon of toys: Barbie.
-Created by Ruth Handler, co-founder of Mattel, and introduced in the late 1950s, Barbie revolutionized the toy industry.
+When discussing dolls, it's impossible to overlook the icon of toys: Barbie.
+Created by Ruth Handler, co-founder of Mattel, and introduced in the late 1950s, Barbie revolutionized the toy world.

-Despite the numerous controversies surrounding her figure, Barbie has always been among children's favorite playthings.
+Despite the numerous controversies surrounding her figure, Barbie has always been among children's favorites.

-Over the years, Barbie has evolved to reflect changing trends and fashions, taking on various roles and professions, and having different friendships.
-This adaptability ensures that Barbie remains a beloved choice not only for children but also for some adults who collect the many versions of the doll as a cherished item.
+Over the years, Barbie has evolved to reflect changing trends and fashions, having different roles, professions, and friends.
+To this day, Barbie remains a preferred choice not only for children but also for some adults who collect the many versions of the doll.

 10